-This approach might make sense if a job is also a passion, but for the vast majority of people, passions exist outside the office.
-Families, hobbies, and personal missions all have higher importance on the scale of values, but they often don’t have the ability to provide the financial incentive necessary to make life easier for families, hobbies, and personal missions.
-When eight or more hours of the day are lacking passion, the results are the tired memes of the ordinary workplace:
+This approach might make sense if your job is also a passion.
+But for the vast majority of people, passions exist outside the office.
+Families, hobbies, and personal missions all have higher importance on the scale of values.
+But aren’t often able to turn these passions into a sustainable income.
+And when work requires at least eight hours of the day, they lack time to develop these other areas.

 - Is it Friday yet?